servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	•	but lacks the corresponding spiritual vitality,
 	•	a line continued by tradition, not regeneration.

-VI.
+VII.
 ISAIAH 4:1 — NAME WITHOUT GARMENT
 Isaiah 4:1 presents another pattern:
 “we will eat our own bread, and wear our own apparel: only let us be called by thy name…”.
  “Remember… how thou hast received and heard’ parallels the idea of true bread (John 6:35), in contrast to Isaiah 4’s ‘we will eat our own bread.”.